 - Avoid touching your eyes, nose and mouth with unwashed hands.

-- Place used masks, gloves and other contaminated items in a lined container, secure the contents and dispose of them with other household waste.
+- Place used masks, gloves and other contaminated items in a lined container, separate the contents and dispose of them with other household waste.
+Wash you hands after handling garbage.

 - Place possibly contaminated laundry into a container with a plastic liner and do not shake.